bio-ontology-research-group/mowl/docs/source/examples/elmodels/plot_2_elboxembeddings.rst

 ---------------------------------

 ELBoxEmbeddings defines a geometric modelling for all the GCIs in the EL language.
-The implementation of ELEmbeddings module can be found at :class:`mowl.nn.el.elem.module.ELBoxModule`
+The implementation of the module can be found at :class:`mowl.nn.ELBEModule`

 ..
 GENERATED FROM PYTHON SOURCE LINES 43-55

 ELBoxEmbeddings model
 ----------------------

-The module :class:`mowl.nn.el.elem.module.ELBoxModule` is used in the :class:`mowl.models.elboxembeddings.model.ELBoxEmbeddings`.
+The module :class:`mowl.nn.ELBEModule` is used in the :class:`mowl.models.ELBE`.
 In the use case of this example, we will test over a biological problem, which is protein-protein interactions.
 Given two proteins :math:`p_1,p_2`, the phenomenon ":math:`p_1` interacts with :math:`p_2`" is encoded using GCI 2 as: